SpeechClub/ETEH/example/asr/local/Magichub_CSASR_Challenge/baseline_model_decsciption.md

-The baseline system is developed using ETEH.
+The baseline system of Magichub Code-Switching ASR Challenge is developed using [ETEH](https://github.com/SpeechClub/ETEH).

 ## Model Architecture
 For the model architecture, we use Transformer.
 We use a 2-layer convolutional neural network (CNN) as the front-end.
 Each CNN layer has 320 filters, each of which has 3x3 kernel size with 2x2 stride.
 The self-attention encoder and decoder are 17-layer and 6-layer, respectively.
 All sub-layers, as well as embedding layers, produce outputs of dimension 320.
 In the multi-head attention networks, the head number is 8.
 The inner dimension of position-wise feed-forward networks is 2,048.
 All the ASR models are trained with batch size 512, using Adam algorithm with gradient clipping norm 5, warm-up of 25,000 steps, and Noam learning rate decay scheme.